deevus/zed-windows-builds/README.md

 The build process is designed to be robust and handle partial failures gracefully:

-- **Resilient Builds**: If one build variant (Vulkan or OpenGL) fails, the other will still complete and create a release
+- **Resilient Builds**: If one build variant (DX11 or OpenGL) fails, the other will still complete and create a release
 - **Comprehensive Testing**: All build scripts are thoroughly tested with automated test suites
 - **Quality Assurance**: Each release includes SHA256 checksums for integrity verification